gianjaeger/Neural_network_patient_outcomes/README.md

 --------

-A PDF with the proposed methodology and the final answer - as subbmitted to the examinars - is also included in the repository.
+A PDF with the proposed methodology and the final answer - as submitted to the examiners - is also included in the repository.